kenaryn/memoranda/java_memorandum.md

 `jlink --add-modules java.base --output <minimal_runtime_path>`

+# Data structures
+- List: ordered collection of data
+- Stream: order may be imposed by the source of data, a prior or subsequent step in the functional pipeline.
+    Use `<data_source>.parallelStream()` if you want to possibly return a stream run in parallel for performance concerns.

 ### Static class
 A static class is NOT instantiated to call its method.
 At least one static method causes the class it belongs to to be static.